 • Idle Air Control (IAC); Shorted windings or intermittent connections.

 If IAC codes are present, check to ensure motor windings or related

 • Heater voltage for upstream and downstream oxygen sensors.
 Verify

-battery volts +/-1 volt at all oxygen sensor connectors, DG/OR wire.
+battery volts +/-1 volts at all oxygen sensor connectors and DG/OR wire.

 • Charging system malfunction; Alternator defective or battery not fully

 charged.
-Check alternator output to ensure there is not excessive ripple
+Check the alternator output to ensure there is no excessive ripple

 • Sensor voltage supply.
 Check for approximately 5 volt output from PCM